DFIRScience/dfir.science/_python/python-003.md

   image: /assets/images/headers/pythonClass.jpg
 ---

 Introduction to Python Programming.
 In this video we introduce basic concepts you'll need to get started such as while and for loops and how to use continue and break commands.
+Download code examples [here](https://github.com/jijames/LearnPythonProgramming).

 {% include video id="WxKk2b_BaIE" provider="youtube" %}